 What We Like to See:

-- Write From Experience: It is best if articles are written from the perspective of someone who has actually experienced the situation they are writing about and followed the advice that they’re giving.
+- Write From Experience: Articles should be written from the perspective of someone who has actually experienced the situation they are writing about and followed the advice that they’re giving.
 Your article will be much more interesting if you share a little bit of yourself and why the topic is important to you.
 We want our authors to be writing from a place of knowledge, and it is optimal when this is apparent to readers so that they can trust the information and recommendations that you share.

 - Specificity and Details: Though you might not want to share all your personal dating history on PairedLife, it is important to include details and specificity so that your articles come across as heartfelt and meaningful, not generic.
 There is a lot of content on the Internet on love and romance.
 How is your article different?
 Why should readers listen to you?